aperveyev/booru_yolo/models/README.md

 ### yolov8s_pp07.pt - hentai objects and interactions model

-All objects in this model are heavy NSFW indicators <br>
+All objects in this model are heavy NSFW indicators (both anime and furry)<br>
-Both anime and furry hentai used for training <br>
 Hard negative mining implemented to minimize false detections for surely SFW pictures <br>

 0 - pns = penis not interacting <br>